What Is a Site Survey?

 Key Deliverables of a Comprehensive Site Survey Report

-A professional site assessment report or building site survey typically includes:
+The contents of a full professional site assessment report or building site survey will usually include -

-- Soil test results and ground condition notes
+- Soil test reports and notes about ground conditions

 Conclusion: The Indispensable Foundation for Successful Construction Projects